Abhishek-PJ/Abhishek-PJ/README.md

 Hi there, I'm Abhishek Nalatawad! 👋

-I'm a passionate web developer and student currently pursuing BCA.
+I'm a passionate web developer and student currently pursuing MCA.
 I enjoy developing web applications that solve real-world problems.

 🔭 I’m currently working on:
-- Developing a scalable e-commerce web application using React-js.
+- Developing a scalable web applications using MERN.
 - Learning more about full stack development, specially on javascript ecosystem.

 🌱 I’m currently learning:
-- Bachelor of Computer Applications (BCA) with a focus on web development and software engineering.
+- Master of Computer Applications (MCA) with a focus on web development and software engineering.

 📫 How to reach me:
 - Email: abhia7535@gmail.com